tim-fan/sunscreen_notes/README.md

 Carcinogenicity of UVA vs UVB:

-"UVA is generally far less carcinogenic than UVB radiation, it is present more abundantly in sunlight than UVB radiation (> 20 times radiant energy) and can, therefore, contribute appreciably to the carcinogenicity of sunlight."
+> Although UVA is generally far less carcinogenic than UVB radiation, it is present more abundantly in sunlight than UVB radiation (> 20 times radiant energy) and can, therefore, contribute appreciably to the carcinogenicity of sunlight."

 UVB causes direct photochemical damage to DNA, while UVA is absorbed by other molecules, for instance generating reactive oxygen species which damage DNA membranes.